Coherence Co

 System design is not software.
 It is how an organisation is set up to do its work: the architecture behind the people.
 Roles, decision rights, accountabilities, how functions connect, the policy each draws from.
 When system design is sound, intent flows through to action.
 When it isn't, leaders end up carrying what should be carried by the system.

 The condition producing this is rarely the people.
-It is how the systems inside the function are designed to operate.System Design work addresses the conditions, not the symptoms.Two ways to engage
+It is how the systems inside the function are designed to operate.System Design work addresses the conditions, not the symptoms.

 Which one fits depends on your situation.

-If the function is harder to run than it should be but the context is unchanged, the work is System Design Advisory.
-We capture and improve the systems inside one functional area.If the context has totally changed (a new strategy, a regulatory shift, growth that has outgrown the model, a function built for a different reality), the work is Operating Model Design.
-We redesign the model itself, from the changed context.
+If the context has totally changed — a new strategy, a regulatory shift, growth that has outgrown the model, a function built for a different reality — the work is Operating Model Design.
+The model itself is redesigned, from the changed context.

 When a signed-off strategy is not being delivered by your organisation